adamslab-ub/CapAM-MRTA/README.md

     Training:
         To start training run the run.py file.
-The options.py can be used for different environement settings such as number of taks, number of robots and other constrant parameters.
+The options.py can be used for different environement settings such as number of taks, number of robots and other parameters.
+        The trained models for each epoch will be stored in a directory named 'outputs' We recommend using a GPU for training.

     Evaluation:
         The datasets for testing can be found inside the directory named 'data'.
-Run the eval.py file with the path to the dataset, specify the number of tasks, and the number of agents
+Run the eval.py file with the path to the dataset, specify the number of tasks, and the number of agents.

     Test data generation:
         More test data with varying number of taks can be generated using the script generate_mrta_data.py